-- MDMA is 3,4-Methylenedioxymethamphetamine.
-It belongs to a family of drugs called “entactogens,” which literally means “touching within.”
+- MDMA is the drug originally called ecstasy.
+It belongs to a family of drugs called entactogens, which means “touching within.”
 Other drugs in this category include MDA, MDE and MBDB.

 What are the Effects?

-- MDMA is a “mood elevator” that produces a relaxed, euphoric state.
-It does not produce hallucinations.
+- MDMA is a mood elevator that produces a relaxed, euphoric state.
+It does not cause hallucinations.

-- Sensations are enhanced and the user experiences hightened feelings of empathy, emotional warmth, and self-acceptance.
+- Sensations are enhanced and the user experiences heightened feelings of empathy, emotional warmth, and self-acceptance.

 - The effects of MDMA subside after about 3-5 hours.

-- Users report that the experience is very pleasant and highly controllable.
+- Most users say the experience is very pleasant and highly controllable.
 Even at the peak of the effect, people can usually deal with important matters.

 - MDMA is not physically addictive.
-However, the drug can often take on great importance in people’s lives, and some people become rather compulsive in their use.
-Taken too frequently, however, MDMA loses its unique effect.
+However, the drug can often take on great importance in people’s lives, and some people become compulsive, every-weekend users.

-- MDMA releases the brain chemical serotonin, elevating mood and acting as a short-term antidepressant.
-Compulsive users may be unconsciously trying to self-medicate for depression.
-Effective treatments for depression are available with the proper diagnosis by a qualified physician.
+- Compulsive users may be unconsciously trying to self-medicate for depression.
+However, MDMA is not a good long-term antidepressant.
+Effective treatments for depression are available from a qualified physician.

-- MDMA is illegal and a conviction for possession can carry long prison sentences.
+- MDMA is illegal and a conviction for possession or sale can carry long prison sentences.

 - Be self aware!
 If you choose to use MDMA, knowing why is the best way to maximize the benefits and reduce the risks.
 Whether it’s for therapy, self-exploration or purely for recreation, understanding your intentions will help you assess whether or not they are being met.